New International Students

 Important Information About I-20 Start Dates and Entry to the U.S.

 Please see the most recent pandemic-related information from the U.S. government regarding travel to the U.S. here.

 * Program Start Date refers to the start of Orientation and other new-student activities.
 This is the ideal time for the student to arrive.
-We normally have set this as the day of Orientation, the Wednesday prior to the start of classes.
-Our next Orientation session for F-1 students is August 18, 2021.
+We normally have set this as the day of Orientation, the Monday prior to the start of classes.
+Our next Orientation for F-1 students is May 23-24, 2023.
 For more information, see our events page.

 * Session Start Date refers to the first day of classes.

 * Officers at the port of entry may possibly decide to let a student in late, but this is not guaranteed or encouraged.